Lavender Matcha: How to Make the Perfect Latte at Home

-In this detailed guide, we’ll walk you through everything you need to know about this drink — from its origins to how you can make it at home.
+In this detailed guide, we’ll walk you through everything you need to know about Lavender Matcha latte from its origins to how you can make it at home.
 Along the way, we’ll explore variations of the drink, its growing popularity in cafes, and provide answers to some of the most common questions about this drink.

 What is Matcha?